ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 #### Size

 WPF controls use three properties to determine the height of the element.
 These are `MinHeight`, `Height`, and `MaxHeight`.
-THey are doubles expressed in device-independent units (measuring 1/96 of an inch).
+They are doubles expressed in device-independent units (measuring 1/96 of an inch).
 The rendering algorithm treats `Height` as a suggestion, but limits the calculated height to fall in the range between `MinHeight` and `MaxHeight`.
 The height determined by the algorithm can be accessed from the `ActualHeight` read-only property.
 Similar values exist for width: `MinWidth`, `Width`, `MaxWidth`, and `ActualWidth`.

 <table>
   <tr>